As today’s workforce continues to evolve, the skills gap has become a growing concern for businesses and employees alike.

 Finally, the skills gap is exacerbated by the lack of education and training opportunities available to job seekers.

-America’s business leaders believe that higher academic standards, better tracking of student performance, and more robust early childhood programs are needed to prepare students for postsecondary education and a successful start in the workforce.
+America’s business leaders believe that higher academic standards, better student performance tracking, and more robust early childhood programs are needed to prepare students for postsecondary education and a successful start in the workforce.

 But, the larger issue may be the lack of access to resources and job training programs for job seekers.
 Without access to these opportunities, it can be difficult to acquire the skills they needed to be competitive in the job market.

-McKinsey reports that employers are taking steps to address skills gaps in a variety of ways, including hiring contract or freelance workers and redeploying employees into new roles.
+McKinsey reports that employers are addressing skills gaps in various ways, including hiring contract or freelance workers and redeploying employees into new roles.

-Still, the most impactful tactic may be investing in skill building, as accomplished through reskilling programs and other efforts that better align with the workforce needs of today and tomorrow.
+Still, the most impactful tactic may be investing in skill building, as accomplished through reskilling programs and other efforts that better align with today’s and tomorrow’s workforce needs.

 According to McKinsey, reskilling programs most often focus on building employees’ skills in critical thinking and decision-making, leadership and managing others, and advanced data analysis.
 All are skill types that previous research has found will be in greater demand in coming years.